View 11 Photos

 Important Information

 A visa is required for entry into Sri Lanka.
 You can apply and pay for your visa online.
-Please visit https://www.srilankaevisa.lk/ to obtain your visa.
-You should get your approval notice within 24 hours, and you can use this to enter Sri Lanka.
-A visa can still be obtained when arriving at Colombo airport but visas will cost more on arrival.
-Alternatively, we work closely with The Travel Visa Company who will be able to arrange your visa for you on your behalf.
+Please visit https://eta.gov.lk/slvisa/ to obtain your visa.
+The cost is approximately $50.
+Whilst you can apply for your visa on arrival in Sri Lanka, we encourage you to obtain this in advance, to ensure your application is accepted before you travel.
+We work closely with The Travel Visa Company who will be able to arrange your visa for you on your behalf.
 Please call them on 01270 250 590 and quote "Mercury Holidays".
 Passports must be valid for a minimum period of six months from the date of arrival in Sri Lanka.
 Visa requirements are subject to change and obtaining a visa is the responsibility of the traveller and not Mercury Holidays.
 We recommend you check with your destinations' Tourist Board or Embassy prior to departure for the most up to date guidelines regarding visas and passport validity.

 It is your responsibility to check any health and vaccination requirements applicable to your booked arrangements.
 We can only provide general information about this.
 Health and hygiene facilities and disease risks vary from country to country.
 You should take health advice about your own needs as early as possible and in good time before your departure.
 Sources of information include; www.fco.gov.uk, www.travelhealthpro.org.uk, www. hpa.org.uk, your General Practitioner or a specialist clinic.